 Peripheral Neuropathy is often a painful and debilitating condition that is a result of damage to the peripheral nervous system, which is a complex system of nerves that connects the central nervous system (the brain and spinal cord) to the rest of the body.
 According to the U.S. Department of Health and Human Services, there are 20 million Americans suffering from Peripheral Neuropathy, and an astounding 13.8 million of them (68%) are diabetics (hhs.gov, 2012).
 Additionally, the American Diabetes Association has indicated that “86 million people with pre-diabetes are at risk of developing DPN” (diabetes.org, 2012).

-To learn more about how the ReBuilder Medical Device can treat the pain you get from Diabetic Neuropathy, visit NeuroSolutions in Palo Alto or call (650) 753-1010 to speak with one of our Peripheral Neuropathy professionals today.
+To learn more about how we can treat your Diabetic Neuropathy, visit NeuroSolutions in Palo Alto or call (650) 753-1010 to speak with one of our Peripheral Neuropathy professionals today.